MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 - Send messages through text chat
 - Share and receive files and images from your device with remote collaborators
 - Capture session history through call recording
-- Support for calls in low bandwidth scenarios
+- Support for calls in low-bandwidth scenarios
 - Availability on mobile devices without augmented reality (AR) support
 - Use Dynamics 365 Field Service with Dynamics 365 Remote Assist mobile
 - Automatically posts call logs, shared files and images from your device, and in-call snapshots to a Dynamics 365 Field Service work order